| EW4CG Tanah Merah 丹那美拉 | தானா மேரா |

 Station Layout

-Tanah Merah station has four elevated East-West Line platforms arranged in two island platforms, serving three tracks.
-While the outermost tracks are used for regular EWL services (Platforms A and B), the middle track is used for the turnaround of Changi Airport Branch Line trains and is served by Platforms C and D. Train frequencies on the Airport branch are 7 – 9 mins during peak hours, and 12 mins during off-peak hours.
+Tanah Merah station has six elevated East-West Line platforms arranged in three island platforms, serving four tracks.
+While the outermost tracks are used for regular EWL services (Platforms A and F), the southern middle track is used for the turnaround of Changi Airport Branch Line trains and is served by Platforms D and E. Train frequencies on the Airport branch are 7 – 9 mins during peak hours, and 12 mins during off-peak hours.

 The station is built with a modified barrel vault roof design used at many other stations along the Eastern side of the East West Line.
 The curved roof spans three platforms and is supported by two rows of pillars on each island platform.